 Similarly, in another trial of breastfeeding infants whose mothers did not receive antiretroviral prophylaxis, the addition of one week of zidovudine to nevirapine further decreased the transmission risk compared with single-dose nevirapine alone .

 ADVERSE EFFECTS/SAFETY — The use of antiretroviral drugs during pregnancy has generally been found safe in trials to date, and the benefits for preventing transmission of a fatal illness have been judged to outweigh the potential adverse reactions that may occur.
-However, the currently recommended first-line regimen of efavirenz, tenofovir, and emtricitabine has not been used as extensively during pregnancy as have other drug regimens.
-Thus, continued monitoring for end-organ toxicities and birth defects HIV-infected pregnant women and their infants is necessary to assure both short-term and long-term safety.
+The currently recommended first-line regimen of tenofovir, lamivudine (or emtricitabine), and efavirenz has been used extensively during pregnancy and appears to be generally well-tolerated and safe [48,49].
+However, continued monitoring for end-organ toxicities and birth defects in HIV-infected pregnant women and their infants is necessary to assure both short-term and long-term safety.

-Drug resistance — Multi-class resistance in both the mother and infant is possible if there is poor maternal adherence to the antiretroviral agents; thus continued counseling and adherence evaluation is a critical aspect of complete prevention of mother-to-child transmission care.
+Drug resistance — Multi-class resistance in both the mother and infant is possible if there is poor maternal adherence to ART; thus continued counseling and adherence evaluation is a critical aspect of complete prevention of mother-to-child transmission care.

-In the United States and Europe, there have been case reports of multi-class resistant HIV strains being transmitted from HIV-infected mothers to their infants [48,49].
-Likewise, in two studies from resource-limited settings of infants born to women who were given a combination antiretroviral regimen for prophylaxis in a trial setting, multi-class resistance was detected in substantial proportions of infants who acquired HIV infection, particularly among those thought to be infected during the breastfeeding period [50,51].
-These reports heighten concerns that there may be rapid emergence of multiclass antiretroviral resistance on a population basis if HIV-infected pregnant and postpartum women do not adhere well to their antiretroviral regimen or have treatment interruptions related to loss to follow-up.
+In the United States and Europe, there have been case reports of multi-class resistant HIV strains being transmitted from HIV-infected mothers to their infants [50,51].
+Likewise, in two studies from resource-limited settings of infants born to women who were given ART for prophylaxis in a trial setting, multi-class resistance was detected in substantial proportions of infants who acquired HIV infection, particularly among those thought to be infected during the breastfeeding period [52,53].
+These reports heighten concerns that there may be rapid emergence of multiclass antiretroviral resistance on a population basis if HIV-infected pregnant and postpartum women do not adhere well to their ART or have treatment interruptions related to loss to follow-up.

-Alternatives to first-line regimens include nevirapine and zidovudine, which have been used and studies commonly in resource-limited settings.
-The extensive experience with these agents has resulted in an acceptable safety profile.
+Another alternative agent is nevirapine, which has been used and studied commonly in resource-limited settings.
 There is a risk of hepatotoxicity with the use of nevirapine, particularly in individuals with CD4 cell count >350 cell/microL, but there does not appear to be an excess risk during pregnancy.
 In a meta-analysis of two randomized trials and 18 observational studies that included 3582 women who initiated nevirapine while pregnant, the overall proportion of patients who experienced severe hepatotoxicity was 3.2 percent, similar to that reported in another study of nevirapine hepatotoxicity in a general HIV-infected population .
 (See "Safety and dosing of antiretroviral medications in pregnancy", section on 'Nevirapine'.)

-Pregnancy outcomes — Several studies have indicated a higher risk of adverse pregnancy outcomes with the use of triple combination antiretroviral regimens in resource-limited settings, highlighting the importance of continued monitoring and evaluation of this strategy for prevention of perinatal HIV transmission [53-57].
-There are more data regarding the use of combination antiretroviral regimens and adverse pregnancy outcomes from resource rich settings such as the United States and Europe, although studies have demonstrated conflicting results [58-70].
-This is discussed in detail elsewhere.
-(See "Safety and dosing of antiretroviral medications in pregnancy", section on 'Pregnancy outcomes with combination ART exposure'.)
+Pregnancy outcomes — Several studies have indicated a higher risk of adverse pregnancy outcomes, such as prematurity, low birth weight, or small for gestational age infants, with the use of ART regimens in resource-limited settings, highlighting the importance of continued monitoring and evaluation of this strategy for prevention of perinatal HIV transmission [33,55-59].
+There are more data regarding the use of ART and adverse pregnancy outcomes from resource rich settings such as the United States and Europe, although studies have demonstrated conflicting results [60-72].
+This is discussed in detail elsewhere (see "Safety and dosing of antiretroviral medications in pregnancy", section on 'Pregnancy outcomes with combination ART exposure').
+Of note, untreated maternal HIV infection itself has been associated with adverse pregnancy outcomes [55,73].

 Teratogenicity — Teratogenic effects associated with the use of antiretrovirals during pregnancy have been monitored since 1989 in the voluntary Antiretroviral Pregnancy Registry.
 Data are updated in semiannual reports that are available online.
 (See "Safety and dosing of antiretroviral medications in pregnancy", section on 'Teratogenicity'.)